MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/disable-access-to-sway-with-office-365-powershell.md

 # Disable access to Sway with Office 365 PowerShell

-**Summary** Use the ManageSway.ps1 PowerShell script to disable access to Sway in your Office 365 organization.

 The ManageSway.ps1 PowerShell script lets you view and disable services in your Office 365 organization, including Sway.
 This script automates the procedures that are described in the following topics:

 - [View licenses and services with Office 365 PowerShell](view-licenses-and-services-with-office-365-powershell.md)